dr-jts/postgis-patterns/pgp-create.md

 **Similar**
 <https://gis.stackexchange.com/questions/291374/cut-out-polygons-that-at-least-partially-fall-in-another-polygon>

-### Drop Small Holes from MultiPolygons
+### Remove Small Holes from MultiPolygons
 <https://gis.stackexchange.com/questions/431664/delete-small-holes-in-polygons-with-postgis/431682#431682>

-Drop holes of below a give size from a table of MultiPolygons.
+Remove holes below a given area from a table of MultiPolygons.

 **Solution**
 In this example the size limit is 100.
 Note that it works for Polygons as well.